hillysegal1/plant-interactive-model/README.md

 ## Running the System:
 To run the project, follow these steps:
-1. To use the Gemini API in this project, you need to authenticate with your API key, which can be found in: https://ai.google.dev/.
+1. To use the Gemini API in this project, you need to authenticate with your API key.
+Your personal key can be found in: https://ai.google.dev/.

    Copy your key and run the following command in the terminal: